ShaojieDai/me/set10/readme.md

-TODO: Reflect on what you learned this week and what is still unclear.
+This week I asked Scarlett and Ben some questions about importing data items.